damianburrin/HiFive-PythonSandbox/README.md

 **You Tube Support**

-I have a play list at https://www.youtube.com/watch?v=U_88-1D7z_M&list=PLvZXTXiQDCe7YSpDQmd2ksVSHb431ns7F
+I have a playlist at https://www.youtube.com/playlist?list=PLvZXTXiQDCe7YSpDQmd2ksVSHb431ns7F

 **Conclusion**
 I do hope this get users of HiFives back up and running.
 I hope that the BBC, Tynker and the many developers do not ask for me to remove this material and I will try to support as many HiFive users as I can to make there devices usable for the future.